philmuri/minesweeper-project/README.md

 # MINESWEEPER
-Credits go primarily to this youtube video: https://www.youtube.com/watch?v=G9JP8uuQqP0.
-I experimented with some things out of curiosity and added some additional features.
+Credits go primarily to Mehrdad Sadegh's [video](https://www.youtube.com/watch?v=G9JP8uuQqP0), which I have based my project on.
+I have contributed with additional features and design customizations.

 ## Other additions to consider
 - Custom size of grid